craftercms/docs/source/by-role/developer/templated/templating.rst

 Review the section :ref:`templating-api` for more information on available variables for your templates and the full API.

-In authoring, CrafterCMS provides a UI layer on top of your applications that enables authors with in-context editing (ICE) for all the model fields defined in the content types of pages and components, called **Experience Builder (XB)**.
+In authoring, CrafterCMS provides a UI layer on top of your applications that enables authors with in-context editing for all the model fields defined in the content types of pages and components, called **Experience Builder (XB)**.
 In order to integrate with XB, CrafterCMS provides macros for use in your templates.
 See the :ref:`Freemarker section in XB<xb-freemarker>` for more information on using the CrafterCMS provided macros for integrating XB into your application/templates, and